 MongoDB, owned by MongoDB Inc, is a popular NoSQL database solution that stores information in a binary JSON format with high-availability replication, load balancing, and horizontal sharding.
 Companies including Google, Adobe, Squarespace, Sega, and Verizon all incorporate MongoDB, which supports more concurrent users on hardware than SQL frameworks.

 MongoDB emerged in 2007 from a company originally known as 10gen, which sought to build an open-source cloud computing stack.
 After deciding to focus solely on the NoSQL database, MongoDB Inc. went public with an IPO in 2017.

 Replication, load balancing, file storage, and aggregation are built into MongoDB, and programmers typically use custom driver sets to integrate with most programming languages.

 Amazon Web Services was one of the initial pioneers of NoSQL adoption through the launch of its DynamoDB.
-Google, Apache, Microsoft, and others offer NoSQL database solutions:
+Google Cloud Platform, Apache, Microsoft, and others offer NoSQL database solutions:

 - Amazon Web Services: DynamoDB

 The MongoDB database competes with all of these options for developers and integrates well with serverless solutions.